plurb/Aetherwynn-Unstable-Isotopes/Classes/Fighter/Fighter Class.md

 | Marksman          | Unstable Isotope (0.0) |
 | Battle Master     | Unstable Isotope (0.0) |

----
-> ### Note
->
-> Subclasses are listed seperately.
----

 ### Archetype Exploits

-Each Archetype has a list of Archetype Exploits you learn at the fighter levels noted in your Archetype's description.
-They don't count against your total number of Exploits Known and can't be switched out for other Exploits.
+Each Archetype has a list of Archetype Exploits you learn at the Fighter levels noted in the Archetype's description.
+They do not count against the total number of Exploits you know and can't be switched out for other Exploits.
 If you don't meet an Archetype Exploit's prerequisites, you learn it regardless.

 ---

 ## Ability Score Increase
 *4th-level Ability (All Classes)*

-You increase one Ability Score of your choice by 2, or you increase two Ability Scores of your choice by 1.
+Increase one Ability Score of your choice by 2, or you increase two Ability Scores of your choice by 1.
 You cannot increase an Ability Score above 20 using this Ability.

-You can do so again at 6th, 8th, 12th, 14th, 16th, and 19th level in this class.
+You can do so again at 8th, 12th, 14th, 16th, and 19th level in this class.

 ---

 ## Feat
 *4th-level Ability (All Classes)*

-You earn a feat.
-This feat can be either a General, Martial, or Fighter feat.
-You earn additional feats at 8th, and 12th level in this class.
+You earn a Feat.
+This Feat can be either a *General*, *Martial*, or *Fighter* Feat.
+You earn additional Feats at 8th, and 12th level in this class.

+---

 ## Multiattack
 *5th-level Ability (Barbarian, Fighter, Monk)*
-**Usage:** Passive
-**Range:** Self
-**Requirements:** None
-**Duration:** Passive

 > *You can strike with inhuman speed.*

-You can attack twice, instead of once, when you take the Attack action on your turn.
+♾️ — You Attack up to `2` times, instead of once, when you take the *Attack* Action on your turn.

-The number of attacks you can make as part of your Attack action increases; at 11th level (3 attacks total) and at 17th level (4 attacks total) in this class.
+The number of attacks you can make when you take the *Attack Action* increases; at 11th level (3 attacks total) and at 17th level (4 attacks total) in this class.

+---

 ## Enhanced Strikes
-*6th-level Ability (Barbarian, Fighter, Monk)*
+*6th-level Ability (Barbarian, Fighter, Monk, Rogue)*
-**Usage:** Passive
-**Range:** Self
-**Requirements:** None
-**Duration:** Passive

-*Weapon Attacks* you make count as magical for the purpose of overcoming resistance and immunity to nonmagical attacks and damage.
+♾️ — *Weapon Attacks* you make count as *Magical* for the purpose of overcoming *Resistance* and *Immunity* to Non-*Magical* *Attacks* and Damage.

+---

 ## Legendary Might
 *9th-level Ability (Fighter)*
-**Usage:** 1 Free Action, Triggered
-**Range:** Self
-**Requirements:** You fail a Saving Throw
-**Duration:** Instantaneous

-**1/day:** If you fail a saving throw, you can choose to succeed instead.
+◻️ **(1/long rest, triggered)** — If you fail a *Saving Throw*, you may succeed instead.

-You can use this Ability **2/day** starting at 13th level, and **3/day** starting at 17th level in this class.
+You can use "Legendary Might" **2/long rest** starting at 13th level, and **3/long rest** starting at 17th level in this class.